Vlad-del506/Batch-VBS-Kit/README.txt

 Utilities:
-Adminscan.bat               -                  Scans the computer for problems and violations (must be run as Administrator to work) cmdcalc.bat                 -                  A basic alternative for the Windows Calculator Password Generator.bat      -                  Generates random numbers to guess a forgotten password privatefolder.bat           -                  Creates a folder named "Private" that can be locked and unlocked by a password.
+Adminscan.bat               -                  Scans the computer for problems and violations (must be run as Administrator to work)
+Adminscan.exe               -                  Compiled version of Adminscan.
+Now it automaticaly run as Administrator. cmdcalc.bat                 -                  A basic alternative for the Windows Calculator Password Generator.bat      -                  Generates random numbers to guess a forgotten password privatefolder.bat           -                  Creates a folder named "Private" that can be locked and unlocked by a password.
 The default password is 123.
 To change the password, edit the file with a text editor, then find the numbers 123, and replace them with another password